OatmealLiu/class-iNCD/README.md

 ```

 ### Dataset
-By default, we put the datasets in `./data/datasets/` and save trained models in `./data/experiments/` (soft link is suggested).
-You may also use any other directories you like by setting the `--dataset_root` argument to `/your/data/path/`, and the `--exp_root` argument to `/your/experiment/path/` when running all experiments below.

-- For CIFAR-10 and CIFAR-100, simply download the datasets and put into `./data/datasets/`.
+- For CIFAR-10 and CIFAR-100 simply download the datasets and put into `./data/datasets/`.

-- For TinyImagenet, to download and generate image folders, please follow https://github.com/tjmoon0104/pytorch-tiny-imagenet
+- For TinyImagenet, to download and generate image folders to `./data/datasets/`.
+Please follow https://github.com/tjmoon0104/pytorch-tiny-imagenet

-- For ImageNet, we provide the exact split files used in the experiments following existing work.
-To download the split files, run the command:
-``
-sh scripts/download_imagenet_splits.sh
-``
-.
-The ImageNet dataset folder is organized in the following way:

-    ```
-    ImageNet/imagenet_rand118 #downloaded by the above command
-    ImageNet/images/train #standard ImageNet training split
-    ImageNet/images/val #standard ImageNet validation split
-    ```

 ## Training and Testing
 ![](figures/setting.png)